- Don’t rely on color alone

-Now, there is a border, so you know the lowest area to tap, but for many people with even moderate vision issues, such a low contrast can mean not being able to identify how high it’s safe to tap.
+Now, there is a bottom border, so you know the lowest area to tap, but for many people with even moderate vision issues, such a low contrast can mean not being able to identify how high it’s safe to tap.

 For the user, it’s the insidious combination of a visual disability and a motor disability that causes the most trouble — what if I can barely see the grey background, and I have trouble with fine motor control?

 The ideal solution would be a border (which Material makes available on the other tab) — assuming the border meets the 3:1 contrast ratio.

 When presenting charts and infographics, it can be challenging to ensure that all of the data is on the page and simultaneously doesn’t look cluttered.